17 Proven Ways to Benefit from a Cross-functional Team

 To start seeing the benefits of cross-team collaboration, use these 17 tips to get you started and keep you going.

 Establish a consistent, central place to document meetings and important files.
 Make sure this a real-time online source, so you don’t have to worry about managing multiple versions of information.

 Standardizing processes takes time and requires an ongoing effort to sustain.
 It can be easy for staff to fall back to the old ways of doing things.

 Automated communication for regular updates is an excellent way of establishing standard practices.
 For example, in Scoro we have automated the process of distributing meeting notes to the team.
 After every meeting, the document containing product meeting notes is automatically emailed to every relevant party with the directions on how to send future ideas for the team.
 This saves the product team countless hours every month and makes sure everyone is always on the same page.

 Professional services automation (PSA) doesn’t stop at communication.
-It uses any automated process in order to improve organization’s overall workflow.
+It uses an automated process in order to improve the organization’s overall workflow.
 BPA consists of integrating applications, restructuring labor resources and using software applications throughout the organization.

 For example, Zapier links your online tools so that they can share data.
 This helps to build processes faster and get more done – no code required.